ly774508966/UnityEngineEx/README.md

 	public class Page : MonoBehaviour
 	{
-		// It's ok to make this structire public, private, or internal struct Portrait
+		// It's ok to make this class public, private, or internal
+		// no struct are allowed here
+		class Portrait
 		{
 			[LinkToScene("Icon")] SpriteRenderer icon;
 		}

-		// WARN: this struct must have public (or internal) visibility or Mono will fail to link it in WebPlayer builds.
+		// WARN: this class must have public (or internal) visibility or Mono will fail to link it in WebPlayer builds.
-		// beacuse it is used in IList<> linkage. public struct Description
+		// beacuse it is used in IList<> linkage. public class Description
 		{
 			[LinkToScene] GameObject gameObject; // LinkToScene without "name" will link to object itself.
 			[LinkToScene("Icon")] SpriteRenderer icon;